chisomloius/iLearnSQL/level-0/07-dql-III-tablekeys.md

 ### FOREIGN KEY
 A PRIMARY KEY uniquely identifies every row of information in a table (also called a record or tuple).
 The PRIMARY KEY of one table serves as the FOREIGN KEY of another table.
 The table to which the PRIMARY KEY originally belongs is called the parent table and the table which refers that PRIMARY KEY is called the child table.
 The link between the two tables is called a referential link and the purpose of establishing it is to enforce referential integrity.

 Since the PRIMARY KEY of the parent table becomes the FOREIGN KEY of the child table it follows that a FOREIGN KEY shares the same properties as a PRIMARY KEY (i.e. it can be single or multicolumn and it cannot have duplicate or NULL values).
 While defining the FOREIGN KEY in the child table we can define actions on the FOREIGN KEY column corresponding to actions on the column in the parent table.
 This is defined with the help of ON DELETE and ON UPDATE clauses which specify how to handle the data in the child table corresponding to data modifications in the parent table.

-There are 4 options available to control what action will be performed in the child table whenever data in the parent table is deleted or updated.
-They are the below:
+*NOTE: There are 4 options available IN SQL SERVER to control what action will be performed in the child table whenever data in the parent table is deleted or updated.
+They are the below:*

 - NO ACTION – SQL server throws an error and does not perform the requested action.
 - CASCADE – SQL server replicates the change made in the parent table to the child table.